Converg3nce/matic-docs/docs/develop/maticjs/getting-started.md

 ### Prerequisites:

-### Ropsten Faucet
+### Görli Faucet

 In order to make any transactions, you will also need some Ether in the test accounts that you will use while following the tutorial.
-In case you don’t have some ETH on Ropsten, you can use the faucet links given here — https://goerli-faucet.slock.it/.
+In case you don’t have some ETH on Görli, you can use the faucet links given here — https://goerli-faucet.slock.it/.

 ### Matic Faucet

-Throughout this tutorial, we will be using the ERC20 token `TEST` on the Ropsten network as an example.
+Throughout this tutorial, we will be using the ERC20 token `TEST` on the Görli network as an example.
 This is a TEST token.
 In your DApp, you can replace it with any ERC20 token.
 To get some Test `TEST` tokens on Matic Network, you can access the Matic Faucet by clicking on the link below.

 <center>
 <button style={{padding: '20px', backgroundColor: '#4093ff', color: '#fff', borderRadius: '25px', fontSize : '15px' }}>